8

 • Computer Engineering.

-Upon completion of training, the student will be able to confidently enter the chosen direction of the master's degree.
+Upon completing studies, the student will be able to confidently enter the chosen direction of the master's degree.

 Description of Nottingham Trent University (NTU)